A computable multipartite multimode Gaussian correlation measure and the monogamy relation for continuous-variable systems

-Furthermore, the equality holds for any one of the above four inequalities if and only if the equality holds for all of the above four inequalities, and in turn, if and only if $F=DE$. \end{lemma}
+Furthermore, the equality holds for any one of the above four inequalities if and only if the equality holds for all of the above four inequalities, and in turn, if and only if $F=DE$. }

 {\bf Proof.} By the assumption, $\left( \right)\geq 0$ and is invertible.
 So we must have $\max\{\|D\|,\|E\|,\|F\|\} <1$.
-We only give a proof of the first inequality in details, the others are checked similarly by noting that
+We only give a proof of the first inequality in detail, the others are checked similarly by noting that

 It is easily checked that

 Then,

 Obviously,